Nakhchivan (city): Air

 Nakhchivan International Airport is the only commercial airport serving Nakhchivan.
 The airport is connected by bus to the city center.
 There are domestic flights to Baku and international service to Russia and Turkey.

 Rail

 Currently, a light rail line operates from Nakhchivan southeast to Ordubad and northwest to Sharur.

+There is also Julfa railroad which is connected to Iran.

+The Nakhchivan-Yeraskh railroad is a Soviet-era railway linking Armenia and Azerbaijan, closed since the 1990s.

+Turkey is constructing a new 224-kilometer railway from its Kars province to the Dilucu border, connecting to Azerbaijan's Nakhchivan exclave, a crucial part of the proposed Zangezur Corridor, aiming to create a direct rail link for trade between Azerbaijan and Turkey.

 Road

 The M7 (European route E002) is a 89 km (55 mi) long highway in Nakhchivan.
 The route runs northwest from the city of Nakhchivan to the border with Turkey in the northwestern end of the exclave.

 Notable residents

 The city's notable residents include: president of Azerbaijan Heydar Aliyev, Huseyn Javid – poet and playwright, founder of the progressive romanticism in Azerbaijani literature, writer Jalil Mammadguluzadeh, opera singer Azer Zeynalov, film director Rza Tahmasib, generals Huseyn Khan Nakhchivanski and Jamshid Nakhchivanski, artist Bahruz Kangarli and architect Ajami Nakhchivani.
 Armenian actress Hasmik who was a People's Artist of the Armenian SSR (1935), Hero of Labour (1936) and received an Order of the Red Banner of Labour (1945).

 Heydar Aliyev, was the longest serving political leader in Azerbaijan.

 Huseyn Javid, was the founder of the progressive romanticism in Azerbaijani literature.

 Jalil Mammadguluzadeh, was an Azerbaijani satirist and writer.

 Abdurrahman Fatalibeyli, was a Soviet army major who defected to the German forces during World War II.